seqan/seqan3/doc/tutorial/argument_parser/index.md

 The argument parser checks the following restrictions and throws a seqan3::design_error if they are not satisfied:

 * **Long identifiers**: must be unique, more than one character long, may only contain alphanumeric characters, as well as `_`, `-`, or `@`, but never start with `-`.
 * **Short identifiers**: must be unique and consist of only a single letter that is alphanumeric characters, `_` or `@`.
-* Either the short or long id may be empty but not both at the same time.
+* Either the short or long id may be empty, but not both at the same time.
 * Only the last positional option may be a list (see [lists](#section_list_positional_options)).
-* **Flags**: value must be false by default.
-Passing the flag identifier on the command line marks it as true.
+* **Flags**: The default value must be false.
+Passing the flag identifier on the command line sets it to true.
 * The flag identifiers `-h`, `--help`, `--advanced-help`, `--advanced-help`, `--export-help`, `--version`, `--copyright` are predefined and cannot be specified manually or used otherwise.
 * The seqan3::argument_parser::parse function may only be called once (per parser).

 ## Input restrictions